-- H. Non-compliance: Failure to comply with reasonable directions of university officials (provided in writing or verbally) including University Police officers and representatives of Student Affairs acting in performance of their duties.
-This includes directives to adhere to orders of "no contact", comply with a barring notice or persona non grata, or to produce identification. - I. Physical Abuse: Engaging in conduct that is likely to cause physical harm.
-Degree of harm, intent to harm, and minimal self-defense to prevent a clear and imminent threat may indicate mitigating or exacerbating circumstances.
+- H. Interfering With University Events: Interfering with any normal university or university- sponsored events, including but not limited to studying, teaching, research, university administration, fire, police, or emergency services. - I. Non-compliance: Failure to comply with reasonable directions of university officials, including University Police officers and representatives of Student Affairs acting in performance of their duties.
+This includes directives to adhere to orders of "no contact" or a barring notice (persona non grata), or to produce identification.

-J. Regulation Violation: Any violation of other published university regulations and policies, including but not limited to The Alcoholic Beverage Consumption and Distribution Policy, regulations governing student organizations, residential agreements with the university, the Acceptable Use Policy for Computing Systems and Services, and the Gelman Library Rules and Regulations.
+- J. Physical Abuse: Engaging in conduct that is likely to cause physical harm.
+Degree of harm, intent to harm, and minimal self-defense to prevent a clear and imminent threat may indicate mitigating or exacerbating circumstances. - K. Regulation Violation: Any violation of other published university regulations and policies, including but not limited to The Alcoholic Beverage Consumption and Distribution Policy, regulations governing student organizations, residential agreements with the university, the Acceptable Use Policy for Computing Systems and Services, and the Gelman Library Rules and Regulations.
 A list of university policies is generally maintained at https://compliance.gwu.edu/find-policy

-K. Safety Measures Violation:
+L. Safety Measures Violation:

 - i.
 Misuse or damage to safety equipment, such as fire extinguishers, window stops, exit signs, or sprinkler heads (including hanging items from sprinkler heads); - ii.
 Knowingly or negligently causing or attempting to cause a fire in a university building; - iii.
 Initiating or causing to be initiated any false alarm/report, warning, or threat of fire, explosion, or other emergency; - iv.
 Failing to evacuate a building during an emergency drill or actual emergency; - v.
-Intentional or unintentional throwing, dropping, allowing to fall, lowering of, or in any way putting any object, solid or liquid, out of a window or from any building structure including but not limited to a balcony, rooftop deck, stairwell, or any equivalent interior structure of any building; and vi.
-Use or possession of fireworks on university premises. - L. Sanction Violation: Violating the terms of any student conduct sanction assigned in accordance with this Code. - M. Theft: Theft of property or of services (e.g. parking or recreational facilities).
-This includes when a person is knowingly in possession of stolen property. - N. Trespass: Entering or remaining on or in any part of any university premises without proper authorization. - O. Unauthorized Use of the University's Name: Any unauthorized commercial use (including for non-monetary gain) of the university's name, logo, or other representation. - P. Violation of Law: Violation of federal, state and/or local law.
+Intentional or unintentional throwing, dropping, allowing to fall, lowering of, or in any way putting any object, solid or liquid, out of a window or from any building structure including but not limited to a balcony, rooftop deck, stairwell, or any equivalent interior structure of any building; and - vi.
+Use or possession of fireworks on university premises. - M. Sanction Violation: Violating the terms of any student conduct sanction assigned in accordance with this Code. - N. Theft: Theft of property or of services (e.g. parking or recreational facilities).
+This includes when a person is knowingly in possession of stolen property. - O. Trespass: Entering or remaining on or in any part of any university premises without proper authorization. - P. Unauthorized Use of the University's Name: Any unauthorized commercial use (including for non-monetary gain) of the university's name, logo, or other representation. - Q. Violation of Law: Violation of federal, state and/or local law.

-Q. Violation of Privacy:
+R. Violation of Privacy: